StevenBlack/vocab/million-dollar-words.md

 ### schwa
-The upside-down e you always see in a dictionary.
+The upside-down e glyf.
 It denotes the sound similar to eh, as in about, edible, circus.

 ### scintilla